Approach to Partnering

 In addition to the core partners, AI-BRIDGES collaborates with a growing network of individuals, communities, organizations and institutions that contribute their time, expertise and perspectives to different parts of the project.

-Contributions take many forms, including sharing insights through interviews, providing metadata samples, engaging in design or technical exploration, research collaboration, participation in the AI-BRIDGES Open Forum and related events, helping connect partners and initiatives working on related challenges or giving valuable advice.
+Contributions take many forms, including sharing insights through interviews, providing metadata samples, engaging in design or technical exploration, research collaboration, participation in the AI-BRIDGES Open Forum and related events, helping connect partners and initiatives working on related challenges, giving valuable advice and sharing resources.

 Many collaborators engage with the project across multiple roles and contexts.
 Rather than categorizing participation strictly by affiliation or sector, AI-BRIDGES recognizes this plurality and approaches collaboration as a flexible, evolving process shaped by shared interests and capacities.

-This page acknowledges and thanks the individuals, communities, organizations and Institutions whose contributions help advance the project and shape its outcomes.
+This page acknowledges and thanks the individuals, communities, organizations and institutions whose contributions help shape and sustain the project.

 Individuals (in no particular order..)